-- Solution Section 2 Capitalize on the Toyota Music Factory to attract new concert production groups and group tour business, especially with musical interests for weekends and summer. - ▹ Retain Cowboys games, Texas Rangers games and stadium-related group business. - Sourcentrate on SMERF/sports business that is appropriate for the Irving Convention Center, Drive Nation and/or Irving's hotels. - Solution Sol - □ Attend market-specific tradeshows such as RCMA and E-Sports Summit. - Solution Capitalize on large city-wide sporting events throughout the market that can create compression for Irving. - So Capitalize on e-sports events in Irving and throughout the DFW market that can generate room nights or create compression for Irving.
+- Solution 2 Capitalize on the Toyota Music Factory to attract new concert production groups and group tour business, especially with musical interests for weekends and summer. - ≥ Retain Cowboys games, Texas Rangers games and stadium-related group business. - ≥ Concentrate on SMERF/sports business that is appropriate for the Irving Convention Center, Drive Nation and/or Irving's hotels. - □ Continue the focused and hard push to religious planners who attended RCMA in Irving in 2019. - ≥ Attend market-specific tradeshows such as RCMA and E-Sports Summit. - □ Capitalize on large city-wide sporting events throughout the market that can create compression for Irving. - Solution 2 Capitalize on e-sports events in Irving and throughout the DFW market that can generate room nights or create compression for Irving.